cerndb/spark-dashboard/README.md

 As explained in [Spark Dashboard](https://github.com/LucaCanali/Miscellaneous/tree/master/Spark_Dashboard) you need to set a few
 Spark configuration parameter to use this type of instrumentation.
 In particular, you need to point Spark to write to the InfluxDB instance (with graphite endpoint).
 Find the (cluster) endpoint with `kubectl get service spark-dashboard-influx`.
-Optionally resolv the dns name with `nslookup` of such IP.
+Optionally resolve the dns name with `nslookup` of such IP.
 In this example configuration parameter list, the InfluxDB service host name is `spark-dashboard-influx.default.svc.cluster.local`
 ```
 --conf "spark.metrics.conf.driver.sink.graphite.class"="org.apache.spark.metrics.sink.GraphiteSink"         \